East Tennessee Sacred Circle Dance

 Kevin Meyer, Dance Facilitator

 I first experienced Sacred Circle Dance when I lived in England in 1990 and immediately fell in love with it.
 I started dancing weekly and went to several dance camps to absorb as much as I could.
 I was trained in the LongDance at Touchstone Farm in Massachusetts.
 When I moved to Knoxville I was ready to start a group, and it was very well received.
-I love to travel and have danced and facilitated in Greece, Turkey, France, England, Scotland, and Canada.
+I love to travel and have danced and facilitated in Greece, Turkey, France, England, Scotland, Morocco, and Canada.

 Diane Shenk, Dance Logistics